Monica

 Writing

 I gave it a shot at writing weekly notes.
 You can browse the full archive, but it wasn't a lasting initiative.
 I also occasionally blog about tech things that I've learnt or enjoyed, though the frequency of posts has taken a real nosedive lately.
+Here's the RSS feed if that's your thing.

 Projects